AuroraAmissa/ProjectUnison/site/content/basic_rules.md

 * **Combat Maneuver Defense (CMD)**: This score represents how hard it is to perform a combat maneuver against this creature.
 A creature's CMD is used as the difficulty class when performing a maneuver against that creature.

-* **Concentration Check**: When a creature is casting a spell, but is disrupted during the casting, they must make a concentration check or fail to cast the spell (see Magic).
+* **Concentration Check**: When a creature is casting a magic, but is disrupted during the casting, they must make a concentration check or fail to cast the magical effect (see Magic).

 * **Creature**: A creature is an active participant in the story or world.
 This includes PCs, NPCs, and monsters.